sudham-debnath/netflix/README.md

 - NB: In the future, I’m willing to build a real recommender system with appropriate technologies like Python and machine learning, but for the sake of practice I had to start somewhere.

-- Fun fact: this is the second time I try to implement this idea.
+- Fun Fact: this is the second time I try to implement this idea.
 The first one was for the Computer Organization and Design exam, for which I had to deliver an individual project using only logic gates in Logisim (that project got me a 30+/30 grade).

 ## Overview :